-(Do i not write e above this line.)
-(6) The e parties must include supporting authority for the recommended level of discipline under the heading pporting Authority."
-(7) No more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any iding investigation/proceeding not resolved by this stipulation, except for criminal investigations.
-(8) Payment of Disciplinary Costs-Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 6140.7.
-(Check one option only): Until costs are paid in full, Respondent will remain actually suspended from the practice of law unless relief is obtained per rule 5.130, Rules of Procedure.
-Costs are to be paid in equal amounts prior to February 1 for the following membership years: the two (2) billing cycles following the effective date of the Supreme Court order in this matter.
-(Hardship, special circumstances or other good cause per rule 5.132, Rules of Procedure.)
-If Respondent fails to pay any installment as described above, or as may be modified by the State Bar Court, the remaining balance is due and payable immediately.
+(Do not writ e above this line.)
+(6) The parties must include supporting authority for the recommended level of discipline under the heading "Supporting Authority."
+(7) No per No more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any pending investigation/proceeding not resolved by this stipulation, except for criminal investigations.
+(8) ayment of Disciplinary Costs-Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 40.7.
+(Check one option only): relief is obtained per rule 5.130, Rules of Procedure.
 Costs are entirely waived.
-Costs are entirely waived.
-1 Aggr Misc requi avating Circumstances [Standards for Attorney Sanctions for Professional onduct, standards 1.2(h) & 1.5].
+Aggr Misc requ avating Circumstances [Standards for Attorney Sanctions for Professional onduct, standards 1.2(h) & 1.5].
 Facts supporting aggravating circumstances are ired.
-(1) Prior record of discipline State Bar Court case # of prior case (a) (b) ☐ Date prior discipline effective (c) Rules of Professional Conduct/ State Bar Act violations: (d) Degree of prior discipline (e) If Respondent has two or more incidents of prior discipline, use space provided below.
+(1) □ (a) Prior record of discipline State Bar Court case # of prior case (b) ☐ Date prior discipline effective (c) Rules of Professional Conduct/ State Bar Act violations: (d) ☐ Degree of prior discipline (e) ☐ If Respondent has two or more incidents of prior discipline, use space provided below.
 (2) Intentional/Bad Faith/Dishonesty: Respondent's misconduct was dishonest, intentional, or surrounded by, or followed by bad faith.
 (3) Misrepresentation: Respondent's misconduct was surrounded by, or followed by, misrepresentation.
 (4) Concealment: Respondent's misconduct was surrounded by, or followed by, concealment.
 (5) Overreaching: Respondent's misconduct was surrounded by, or followed by, overreaching.
 (6) Uncharged Violations: Respondent's conduct involves uncharged violations of the Business and Professions Code, or the Rules of Professional Conduct.
 (7) Trust Violation: Trust funds or property were involved and Respondent refused or was unable to account to the client or person who was the object of the misconduct for improper conduct toward said funds or property.